Updated July 7, 2023

 Introduction to On-premise vs off-premise

 The present IT industry is showing a drastic change over the past decade in every zone.
-Talking of the data hosting concept, when started years ago the companies were left with an option either to house their data themselves or make someone else responsible for it and it is very interesting to see this huge shuffle that taking place across the globe considering the terminology on-premise and off-premise, which is what the today’s title of the discussion is.
+Talking of the data hosting concept, when it started years ago, the companies were left with an option either to house their data themselves or make someone else responsible for it, and it is very interesting to see this huge shuffle that taking place across the globe considering the terminology on-premise and off-premise, which is what the today’s title of the discussion is.

-On-premise is a proposed solution that runs or installed on the users/organization system, it might be supported by some third party (not compulsory).
+On-premise is a proposed solution that runs or is installed on the users/organization system; it might be supported by some third party (not compulsory).

-Off-premise has a different concept all together where the hosting and support is done by some other third parties (which are different).
+Off-premise has a different concept together, where the hosting and support are done by some other third parties (which are different).

 Note – we have interchangeably used these terms ‘On-premise/on-prem’ & ‘Off-premise/off-prem’ whenever needed.

 Difference Between On-premise vs off-premise

 Deciding between on-prem and off-prem concepts draws multiple factors into play; let us see some prominent ones –

 - With on-prem software, everything is done internally, from implementation and installation to an application running itself.
 Application maintenance like safety and updates related issues is also taken care of in-house; a user purchases the software it is installed on the servers, which also need additional power backup, server management, database management, and also the operating systems, whereas off-premise is a request as per the demand which includes everything in it from maintenances, safety issues and managing related infrastructure.
 A user can ask for additional safety features with additional charges to the service provider (aka third-party vendor).

 - You are the sole owner and hold complete authority over your application and data, whereas in off-premise, you are not the authoring body.
 Rather, some third party does for you.